KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 It's possible to solve for this on a case by case basis.
 For instance, you can check to see if the child records were created before creating them.
 However, that eats up governor limits, and implementing that type of logic in multiple triggers would further consume already scare resources.
 What I'm exploring here however are more generic solutions that don't require performing DML operations or queries.

 I explored three different ideas for solving for these challenges.
-All ideas extend on the solution in AccountTriggerHandler3.cls, but keep in mind that static variables don't get rolled back when Salesforce does error handling in a partial success operation, and re-runs the trigger with a subset of records.
+All ideas extend on the solution in AccountTriggerHandler3.cls, but keep in mind that static variables don't get rolled back when Salesforce does error handling in a partial success operation and re-runs the trigger with a subset of records.

 *AccountTriggerHandler4.cls*
 * Summary
-    * Trigger produces a timestamp, and persisting the same timestamp on processed records as well as a static variable.
+    * Trigger produces a timestamp, and persists the same timestamp on processed records as well as a static variable.
     * To keep it light-weight, it will use a "before update" operation to persist the timestamp in the database.
+This avoids having to do a more expensive DML operation.
-    * When the trigger runs, if a record was flagged in a static set as having already been processed by this trigger, it will check to see if the value persisted in the database is less than that in the static variable.
+    * When the trigger runs, if a record was flagged in a static set as having already been processed by this trigger, it will check to see if the timestamp persisted in the database is less than that in the static variable.
 If so, then it knows that the results of its initial run were discarded and that it should not be blocked from executing.
-    * Requires a custom field on object.
 * Pros
     * This works for all test cases in AccountTriggerHandlerBaseTest.
 * Cons
     * Requires a custom field on object.
-    * Could run into an edge case of its own if Salesforce trigger performance improves and it could be realistic for a trigger's initial execution and it's re-execution to occur in the same millisecond.
+    * Since it's comparing timestamps, it will run into an issue if Salesforce trigger performance improves and it could be realistic for a trigger's initial execution and it's re-execution to occur in the same millisecond.

 *AccountTriggerHandler5.cls*
 * Summary
+    * Background: Salesforce documents that "During the second and third attempts, governor limits are reset to their original state* before the first attempt".
+This handler tries to detect whether a rollback occurred based on the limits being reset.
     * Capture the state of key governor limits at the end of the "after update" portion of the trigger in a static variable.
     * At the start of the "before update" portion of the same trigger, check the state of governor limits against the previously captured state.
 If current consumed limits (as quantifiable by calls to the `Limits` class) are _less_ than what were previously captured in the static variable, then this implies that governor limits must have been reset, which also implies that the original results of the trigger were discarded, and that the trigger should not be blocked from executing
     * In this proof of concept code, I'm looking at a few limits in particular, but it can be extended as appropriate.